Syedaaneesa/home-improvement/README.md

 This project was entirely **designed, developed, and deployed** by me.
 Key efforts include:
-Built custom Elementor sections tailored to the project’s specific needs.
+Created custom Elementor sections tailored to the project’s unique requirements

-Fine-tuned CSS to ensure accurate visual alignment and consistent styling across the entire site.
+Refined CSS to achieve precise visual alignment and maintain consistent styling site-wide

 Optimized images to improve loading speed and overall performance.